vasudev89/Term2-HRM/HRM Session 11.md

 - Different emphasis on HR processes in different economies

 ### Orientations to Int Orgs
+- Varies from firm to firm
+- Country has an influence on ideology
 - Ethnocentric
 	- Ethnical Orientation
-	- If any company X goes anywhere in the world and tries to implement the management style of the parent country in the host country and fill strategic positions with personnel of parent country, then they are ethnocentric
+	- If any company X goes anywhere in the world and tries to implement the management style of the parent country in the host country and fill strategic positions with personnel of __parent__ country, then they are ethnocentric
 	- Parent country management style is more important
 	- Japan, Korea, Germany
 	- Pros: